blimmer/benlimmer.com/_posts/2020-05-16-adding-typescript-types-github-graphql-api.md

 ```

 Don't worry about understanding this code if it's unfamiliar.
 All it's doing is setting up a GraphQL client to use when
 communicating with the Github GraphQL API.
+You can use any other network client you like.

 ### GraphQL Codegen Typescript Operations